tindandelion/carnd-vehicle-detection-p5/README.md

 | Pixels per cell | 8    |
 | Cells per block | 2    |

+I used train/test split (80/20) of the original dataset to estimate the classifier performance.
+With the parameters above, the classification accuracy was 0.9949, or 99.5% (cell #11).

-At the end, I save the best trained classifier into a Pickle file, along with the parameter values, for use in vehicle detection.
+At the end, I save the best trained classifier into a Pickle file [output_model/model.pkl](./output_model/model.pkl), along with the parameter values, for use in vehicle detection.
 Note that I remove the `FeatureExtractor` instance from the pipeline before saving, as I decided to use an optimized sliding window approach for vehicle detection (see below).

 ### Sliding window search